We are the first Comprehensive Stroke Center in Alabama.

 Stroke Resources

-Roughly 20% of strokes result from bleeding in the brain, known as hemorrhagic strokes.
-This bleeding usually is caused by high blood pressure, age, or ruptured or abnormal blood vessels in the brain.
-Hemorrhagic stroke patients usually need intensive care, and they also may need surgery to remove the clot or repair the blood vessel.
-Stroke can cause the loss of some or all functions controlled by the part of the brain that is damaged.
-Speech, movement, and memory are the functions most commonly affected by stroke, but the severity depends on which part of the brain was affected and how much damage occurred before receiving treatment.
-Recognizing stroke symptoms and seeking medical care immediately are crucial factors in preventing death and disability.
+Stroke can cause the loss of some or all functions controlled by the part of the brain affected.
+Speech, movement, and/or memory are the functions most commonly affected by stroke.
+The effects depend on which part of the brain was affected and how much damage occurred before treatment.
+Recognizing stroke symptoms and seeking medical care immediately are important factors in preventing death and disability.
 Click here to learn more about the signs and symptoms of stroke.

 Videos